christianwwwwwwww/daddys-orders/README.md

 ## About the Project

 This project was created by **Christian**, **Brent**, and **Mia** as part of the **Provable Q2 Offsite Hackathon in Toronto**.
-Our goal was to build something fun, irreverent, and actually private — using Aleo’s unique strengths in zero-knowledge computation.
+Our goal was to build something fun, irreverent, and actually private to demonstrate Aleo’s unique strengths in zero-knowledge computation.

 The Leo program is **fully deployed on Aleo Mainnet**.